Baby's Day Out: Production

-Baby's Day Out was filmed in Chicago, Illinois, and Los Angeles, California on August 17 - December 17, 1993, and featured one of the earliest fully computer-generated 3D cityscapes which was a challenge for Industrial Light and Magic.
+Baby's Day Out was filmed in Chicago, Illinois and Los Angeles, California from August 17 to December 17, 1993, and featured one of the earliest fully computer-generated 3D cityscapes, which was a challenge for Industrial Light & Magic.
 Senior digital artist Henry LaBounta said: “We had to have a CG city – Chicago – for those shots where the baby’s looking down from the crane.
 I was the guy that was going to be making that city.
 And I was like, I just started here."
-Visual Effects Supervisor John Knoll responded "Yeah, but you’re the 3D expert guy," causing LaBounta to realize that he was coming in on his first show as one of the experts on the team, as most of the people he was working with only had experience with 2D compositing.
+Visual effects supervisor John Knoll responded "Yeah, but you’re the 3D expert guy," causing LaBounta to realize that he was coming in on his first show as one of the experts on the team, as most of the people he was working with only had experience with 2D compositing.

 Reception

 Critical response

 The film was generally received poorly by critics.
-On Rotten Tomatoes, it has a "Rotten" score of 24% based on 17 reviews with an average rating of 4.5/10.
+On Rotten Tomatoes, it has a "Rotten" score of 32% based on 19 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Critic Roger Ebert wrote that "Baby's Day Out contains gags that might have worked in a Baby Herman cartoon, but in live action, with real people, taxis, buses, streets, and a real baby, they're just not funny.
+Roger Ebert of Chicago Sun-Times gave the film one-and-a-half stars out of four, writing that "Baby's Day Out contains gags that might have worked in a Baby Herman cartoon, but in live action, with real people, taxis, buses, streets, and a real baby, they're just not funny.
 The Worton twins are adorable as Baby Bink, however; the audience produced an audible coo the first time they saw him on the screen."
-He gave the film one-and-a-half stars out of four.
-However, his partner on the Siskel & Ebert show, Gene Siskel, liked it and called it an "absolute perfect child's-eye view of the fantasies that they might have."
+However, his partner on the Siskel & Ebert show, Gene Siskel, liked the film, calling it an "absolute perfect child's-eye view of the fantasies that they might have."

-Hal Hinson, writing for the Washington Post, wrote: "The pace is quick and efficient but never frantic...almost everything in the picture is just right, including the two-bit crooks who abduct the superhero toddler and end up bruised and begging hilariously for mercy.
-Best of all, though, is the Binkman himself, whose tiny face is so expressive that he brings new meaning to the phrase 'conquering with a smile.'"
+Writing for The Washington Post, Hal Hinson said that "the pace is quick and efficient but never frantic ... almost everything in the picture is just right, including the two-bit crooks who abduct the superhero toddler and end up bruised and begging hilariously for mercy.
+Best of all, though, is the Binkman himself, whose tiny face is so expressive that he brings new meaning to the phrase 'conquering with a smile.

 Box office

 The film opened with takings of $4,044,662 at the start of July 1994.
-It finally grossed $16,827,402 at the box office in the United States and Canada and $13.4 million internationally, for a worldwide total of $30.2 million, a disappointing return considering the $48 million production budget.
+It grossed $16,827,402 at the box office in the United States and Canada and $13.4 million internationally for a worldwide total of $30.2 million, a disappointing return considering its $48 million production budget.